-The Grammy award-winning singer-songwriter decided to go to the famous Bluebird Cafe in Nashville to support a friend back in March 2016, which was pretty out of character for her because Musgraves tended to avoid the touristy crowds that flock to the iconic country music venue.
+The Grammy award-winning singer-songwriter met Kelly when she decided to go to the famous Bluebird Cafe in Nashville to support a friend back in March 2016, which was pretty out of character for her because Musgraves tended to avoid the touristy crowds that flock to the iconic country music venue.
 But it seemed like destiny as soon as she heard Kelly perform on stage.

-"Ruston played his first song, and I was just stunned by everything in it--the words, the melody, what he was saying," the country star told HITS Daily Double.
+"Ruston played his first song, and I was just stunned by everything in it--the words, the melody, what he was saying," the country star told HITS Daily Double in 2018.
 "I was just sitting at this table, crying.
 When it was over, I went up and introduced myself.
 I said, "Hey, I don't really ever do this, but here's my number; I really wanna write with you."

 Kelly told Texas Monthly that he was also immediately taken with Musgraves.